python-trio/trio-websocket/docs/timeouts.rst

         connect_timeout=10, disconnect_timeout=5)

 The server timeouts work slightly differently from the client timeouts.
-The connect timeout measures the time between when a TCP connection is received and when the user's handler is called.
-As a consequence, the connect timeout includes waiting for the client's side of the handshake, which is represented by the ``request`` object. *It does not include the server's side of the handshake,* because the server handshake needs to be performed inside the user's handler, i.e. ``await request.accept()``.
+The server's connect timeout measures the time between receiving a new TCP connection and calling the user's handler.
+The connect timeout includes waiting for the client's side of the handshake (which is represented by the ``request`` object), *but it does not include the server's side of the handshake.* The server handshake needs to be performed inside the user's handler, e.g. ``await request.accept()``.
 The disconnect timeout applies to the time between the handler exiting and the connection being closed.

 Each handler is spawned inside of a nursery, so there is no way for connect and disconnect timeouts to raise exceptions to your code.
-Instead, connect timeouts result cause the connection to be silently closed, and handler is never called.
+(If they did raise exceptions, they would cancel your nursery and crash your server!)
+Instead, connect timeouts cause the connection to be silently closed, and the handler is never called.
 For disconnect timeouts, your handler has already exited, so a timeout will cause the connection to be silently closed.

-As with the client APIs, you can disable the internal timeouts by passing ``math.inf``.
+As with the client APIs, you can disable the internal timeouts by passing ``math.inf`` or you can use low-level APIs like :func:`wrap_server_stream`.